Christian theology: Hamartiology: Sin

 Substantial branches of hamartiological understanding subscribe to the doctrine of original sin, which was taught by the Apostle Paul in Romans 5:12–19 and popularized by Saint Augustine.
-He taught that all the descendants of Adam and Eve are guilty of Adam's sin without their own personal choice.
+Augustine taught that all the descendants of Adam and Eve are guilty of Adam's sin without their own personal choice.

 In contrast, Pelagius argued that humans enter life as essentially tabulae rasae.
 The fall that occurred when Adam and Eve disobeyed God was held by his group to have affected humankind only minimally.
 But few theologians continue to hold this hamartiological viewpoint.

 A third branch of thinking takes an intermediate position, arguing that after the fall of Adam and Eve, humans are born impacted by sin such that they have very decided tendencies toward sinning (which by personal choice all accountable humans but Jesus soon choose to indulge).

 The degree to which a Christian believes humanity is impacted by either a literal or metaphorical "fall" determines their understanding of related theological concepts like salvation, justification, and sanctification.

 Christian views on sin are mostly understood as legal infraction or contract violation, and so salvation tends to be viewed in legal terms, similar to Jewish thinking.